“There are many things of which a wise man might wish to be ignorant.” — Ralph Waldo Emerson

 To be totally fair, I questioned my own carefully curated status updates, too.
 Was I bragging or sharing news?
 Was I overstepping healthy boundaries?
 And who among those 600 “friends” really needed to know my business?
 Was I morphing into a … narcissist?

 At the suggestion of another published writer, I started a professional Facebook page — to keep self-promotion separate from personal updates and family news.
 Problem was, fewer than half of my Facebook friends bothered to visit my “author” page, which sort of defeated the purpose.
 Or maybe my “friends” were sending an unspoken message that reflected their disinterest in my work.
 Either way, it was twice as exhausting to keep up with both pages.
 As far as I could tell, Mark Zuckerberg and his cronies were the only ones profiting from my self-promotional activity.

 If and when I reactivate my Facebook account, I need to rethink all of this.
 In the meantime, I’ve joined legions of others taking longer breaks from Facebook, some with no intention of returning.

 A few years ago, I interviewed Linda Weltner for a Writer’s Digest article.
 Having admired her work for years, I asked the award-winning Boston Globe columnist to share her advice on crafting personal columns that others can’t wait to read.

 Of course, Facebook updates aren’t exactly newspaper columns.
-But given the public nature of Facebook, I believe its users would do well to borrow a page from Welter.
+But given the public nature of Facebook and other social media, I believe its users would do well to borrow a page from Ms. Weltner.

 Weltner also told me that she always questioned her own motives whenever she put anything out there for public consumption.
 She never used her columns to “prove” she was right about anything.
 “It can’t be done without bragging,” she said.
 And bragging turns people off, no matter where or how it’s published.